usnistgov/dpp-devid/README.md

 # dpp-devid

 This repository publishes a user interface, certificates and scripts to test out DPP with device iD support.

+Important: This is a proposed extension to wifi-easyconnect (AKA DPP) but it is not part of the standard.

-This requires the fork of hostap with support for iDevID and 802.1AR cert generation scripts.
-This is included as a git submodule.
-Another script to generate Device Identifier certificates is included as a second submodule.
+This project requires the fork of hostap with support for iDevID and 802.1AR cert generation scripts.
 Following are the submodules included:

    https://github.com/ranganathanm/hostap

    https://github.com/MonikaSinghNIST/iDevIDCerts

-The following is a summary of the interactions:
+The following is a summary of the interactions exercised by the script (via wpa\_supplicant):

 As in standard DPP, the DPP url contains the public key of the device certificate (not the full certificate).
 The IOT device (supplicant)